oxidize-rb/reap/README.md

 A tool for parsing Ruby heap dumps.

-Builds a dominator tree from the reference graph showing which objects are holding on to large quantities of memory.
+Builds a [dominator tree](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) from the reference graph showing which objects are holding on to large quantities of memory.

+(Node `v` "dominates" node `w` in a directed graph if all paths from a given root to `w` run through `v`.
+In the context of memory references, this implies that object `v` is only live because object `w` is live.)

 Supports drilldown into subtrees and optional graphical output.